Fast Hyperspectral Neutron Tomography: Results

 Finally, we introduced realistic noise characteristics by sampling both $y$ and $y^o$ from the Poisson distribution.

-The measured dataset was acquired using the Spallation Neutrons and Pressure (SNAP) diffractometer beamline at Oak Ridge National Laboratory (ORNL) \cite{mason2006sns, song2017sns}.
-Similar to the simulation, the physical sample was formed from powdered nickel (Ni) and powdered copper (Cu) in an aluminum (Al) structure.
-The external dimensions of the physical phantom were $20\times5\times5$ mm, and the data was collected using a $28\times28$ mm TOF microchannel plate Timepix detector \cite{watanabe2017tof}.
+The measured dataset was acquired using the Spallation Neutrons and Pressure (SNAP) diffractometer beamline at Oak Ridge National Laboratory (ORNL) \cite{mason2006sns, song2017sns}, which has a wavelength resolution of $\frac{\Delta \lambda}{\lambda}=0.002$.
+Similar to the simulation, the dataset covered a wavelength range of 1.5 to 4.5 \AA.
+The physical sample was formed from powdered Ni and powdered Cu in an Al structure.
+Ni and Cu were in powdered form to avoid internal texture and potential residual strain, ensuring a more controlled experimental setup.
+The external dimensions of the physical phantom were $20\times5\times5$ mm, and the data were collected using a $28\times28$ mm TOF microchannel plate Timepix detector \cite{watanabe2017tof}.
 However, as the sample was glued to the holder at the top and bottom, we excluded data from the top and bottom 50 rows of the detector.